rhysd/Tui/README.md

 Home URL loaded when application starts.
 If you see a list or something instead of home timeline, please modify this URL.
 Default value is `"https://mobile.twitter.com"`.

+### notification

+When this value is set to `false`, notification will be disabled and icon won't be changed even if new mentions or direct messages arrive.
+Default value is `true`.

 ## <a name="multi-accounts">Multi-accounts

 When you set `accounts` value in your `config.json`, you can switch among your accounts via menu item.